-Establishing an accurate set of growth projections for your SME is not a walk in the park.
+Establishing an accurate set of revenue projections for your startup is not a walk in the park.
 But the outcomes of getting it done correctly and using it to your full advantage could spell the difference between the success and failure of your enterprise.